 Actual Knock customers commend the company for how quickly it’s able to make offers and close on home purchases.
 Customers also noted in their reviews that Knock’s team kept them informed throughout the entire buying and selling process.

 Use your own agent and save

 If you’re working with Knock, you’ll need to find your own agent.
 This gives you the chance to save money by going with a discount agent who doesn't charge the typical 5–6% listing commission.

 Other trade-in and cash offer services such as Flyhomes and Orchard require that you use their in-house agents who charge a standard commission.
 This option may work better for clients who prefer an all-inclusive service, but it costs more.

 Finding your own agent might be a little extra work, but you can save thousands of dollars.
-Our partners at Clever Real Estate match clients with top agents who will sell your home for a flat fee of $3,000 or 1%.
+Our partners at Clever Real Estate match clients with top agents who will sell your home for a flat fee of 1.5%.

 👋 Need a great agent on your side?

 Connect with top local agents who can help you get a great deal on a new home.
-Eligible buyers get 0.5% of the price back after closing.
+Eligible buyers get cash back after closing.

 Clever Real Estate's service is 100% free, with zero obligation.
 Find an agent today.

 Knock Home Swap helps you repair your home